Bringing awareness and support to children & families fighting cancer, through the game of football.

-IN THE SPAN OF A LITTLE more than two months, former Washington State running back and 1994 Alamo Bowl vet Derek Sparks has pulled together an incredible event— a high school all-star game featuring many of the state of Washington’s most outstanding senior football players — in which proceeds will benefit children battling cancer.
+Cleats vs Cancer was founded in 2018 by Derek Sparks, former Washington State running back and 1994 Alamo Bowl veteran.
+It is the first high school All-Star game, featuring many of the state of Washington’s most outstanding senior football players, in which proceeds benefit children and families battling cancer.

 There is no shortage of Cougar spirit involved in the event.
-In addition to Sparks, former WSU and Seahawks standout Robbie Tobeck of Griffin MacLean Insurance is helping underwrite the event; KJR and Q13 sportscaster Ian Furness will be calling the action at the stadium; former Cougar football and basketball star Mike Bush (Kentwood) will be a coach for the North team, as will former WSU graduate assistant Sheldon Cross (Kennedy Catholic); and Drew Bledsoe’s Doubleback Winery is one of the game’s sponsors.
-A number of notable Husky greats also are pitching in, including Damon Huard and Mario Bailey.
+In addition to Sparks, former WSU and Seahawks standout Robbie Tobeck of Griffin MacLean Insurance is helping underwrite the event; KJR and Q13 sportscaster Ian Furness will be calling the action at the stadium; former Cougar football star, Michael Bumpus will be our event Lead Coach along with Sumner coach, Keith Ross.
+WSU football great Jay Dumas will be the head coach for one of our south teams.
+Even Husky Damon Huard and his Passing Time Winery are pitching in as a sponsor.

-“We are very blessed to have the Cougar and Husky community come together to fight against cancer along side my family, because cancer has touched us all, both directly and indirectly.
-We know someone that has loss the battle to cancer, currently fighting or in remission.
-Cleats Vs Cancer is one way we fight back.
-Thanks for claiming the victory with us.” – Coach Sparks.
+“We are very blessed to have the Cougar and Husky community come together to fight against cancer alongside my family because cancer has touched us all, both directly and indirectly.
+We know someone that has lost the battle to cancer, currently fighting or in remission.
+Cleats Vs. Cancer is one way we fight back.
+Thanks for claiming the victory with us” – Coach Sparks